-For more information on how to serve your notice period in style, click here.
+For more information on how to serve your notice period in Singapore, click here.

 What to do after being made redundant

-Redundancy can happen to anyone, and it can be an experience that leaves your confidence dented and your certainty about the future shattered.
+Redundancy can happen to anyone in Singapore, and it can be an experience that leaves your confidence dented and your certainty about the future shattered.
 The key to surviving redundancy is using every opportunity to get your career back on track.

 Learn how to survive redundancy by clicking here.